 - Realtime Interactive/Ad-hoc Analytics (users issue ad-hoc dynamic queries and the system responds interactively).
-Among example of such systems are Druid, SAP Hana, VoltDB, MemSQL, and Apache Drill.
+Examples of such tools are Druid, SAP Hana, VoltDB, MemSQL, and Apache Drill.

-- Realtime Streaming Analytics ( users issue static queries once and they do not change, and the system process data as they come in without storing).
+- Realtime Streaming Analytics / Stream Processing ( users issue static queries once and they do not change, and the system process data as they come in without storing).
 This is supported by Stream Processors and among examples of such tools are WSO2 Stream Processors and Apache Flink. ( see What is Stream Processing? for more details)

-Realtime Interactive Analytics allow users to explore a large data set by issuing ad-hoc queries.
+Realtime Interactive Analytics allows users to explore a large data set by issuing ad-hoc queries.
 Queries should respond within 10 seconds, which is considered the upper bound for acceptable human interaction.
-In contrast, this tutorial focuses on Realtime Streaming Analytics, which is processing data as they come in without storing them and react to those data very fast, often within few milliseconds.
+In contrast, this tutorial focuses on Stream Processing, which is processing data as they come in without storing them and react to those data very fast, often within few milliseconds.
 Such technologies are not new.
-History goes back to Active Databases (2000+), Stream processing (e.g. Aurora (2003) , Borealis (2005+) and later Apache Storm), Distributed Streaming Operators(2005), and Complex Event processing.
+History goes back to Active Databases (2000+), Stream processing (e.g. Aurora (2003), Borealis (2005+) and later Apache Storm), Distributed Streaming Operators(2005), and Complex Event processing.
 Between 2015-2018, most of these technologies have converged under the theme Steam Processing (see CEP vs. Stream Processing) for more information.

-Still when thinking about Realtime analytics, many think only counting usecases.
-As we shall discuss, counting usecases are only the tip of the iceberg of real-life realtime usecases.
+when thinking about Realtime analytics, many think only about counting use cases.
+Counting use cases are only the tip of the iceberg of real-life realtime use cases.
 Since the input data arrives as a data stream, a time dimension always presents in the data.
-This time dimension allows us to implement and perform much powerful usecases.
-For an example, Complex Event Processing technology provide operators like windows, joins, and temporal event sequence detection.
+This time dimension allows us to implement and perform many powerful use cases.
+For an example, Streaming SQL supported by many Stream Processors provides operators like windows, joins, and temporal event sequence detection.

-Stream processing technologies like Apache Samza and Apache Storm has received much attention under the theme large scale streaming analytics.
-However, these tools force every programmer to design and implement realtime analytics processing from first principals.
+Stream processing technologies like Apache Samza and Apache Storm has received much attention under the theme of large-scale streaming analytics.
+However, these tools force every programmer to design and implement real-time analytics processing from first principals.

 Realtime Streaming Analytics Patterns

 Before looking at the patterns, let’s first agree on the terminology.
-Realtime Streaming Analytics accepts input as a set of streams where each stream consists of many events ordered in time.
-Each event has many attributes, but all events in a same stream have the same set of attributes or schema.
+Stream Processing accepts input as a set of streams where each stream consists of many events ordered in time.
+Each event has many attributes, but all events in the same stream have the same set of attributes or schema.

 Pattern 1: Preprocessing